-When the CAPTURE pin (pin 12) is connected to the COMMON pin (pin 11), the CAPTURE pin can be programmed for setpoint/ relay activation or macro control applications in the setpoint control settings mode of the setpoint programming mode [SPC_X] [X2X].
+The CAPTURE pin (pin 12) can be activated by a very short logic low input or by connecting to the COMMON pin (pin 11).
+The CAPTURE pin can be programmed as a setpoint/relay activation source for any selected setpoint to trigger any designed setpoint function or for macro control applications.
+See Setpoint Control Settings on page 34 in the Setpoint Programming Mode second digit [X2X] .